robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - **Long story short**: the conflict between ultra-Orthodox anti-Zionists and the State of Israel is real but complex and not just about the Temple.

 Moreover, Israel has been created after WW2 to compensate Jews for the Shoah letting them have their own country and they choose to move in Palestine to create the State of Israel supported by the UK.
-It is worth noting that Hitler initial plan was not about Shoah but forcing Jews to move in Madagascar.
+It is worth noting that Hitler initial plan was not about Shoah but forcing Jews to move to Madagascar.

-Under this Pov, it seems that the UK managed to accomplish what was the Hitler's initial plan by supporting them to leave for Palestine instead of forcing them to move in Madagascar.
+Under this Pov, it seems that the UK managed to accomplish what was the Hitler's initial plan by supporting them to leave for Palestine instead of forcing them to move to Madagascar.
 Quite a curious choice because Madagascar is an island ten times larger than the Israel and Palestine lands and it offers a much better climate.

-Trump is right in saying -- *they don't know what the f&ast;ck they're doing* -- but we are wondering the same about the UK and much time before they made Brexit.
+Trump is right in saying -- *they don't know what the f*ck they're doing* -- but we are wondering the same about the UK and much time before they made Brexit.
 The same question would be asked about the US but it is a hopeless one: they are desperately trying to win something but we don't know WTF is that.

 Apart from winning for the sake of winning.
 Which is probably the best description of a Ponzi scheme, from a philosophical point of view.
 Hints: before asking others WTF they are doing, ask yourselves the same question.
 Hard to believe they-their-own know what, anyway!